 On August 1, 2013, coredumpcentral.org released version 20130801 of the Roguelike Restoration Project Fork.
 Changes include the cleaning up of SuperRogue, removal of Rog-O-Matic, and fixing errors in the documentation.

 Following the announcement by the Roguelike Restoration Project that their project is still active (and new activity by the RRP), coredumpcentral.org released final version 20140528 of the Roguelike Restoration Project Fork, fixing multiple bugs and limiting itself to Rogue 3.6, Rogue 5.2, Rogue 5.4, and SuperRogue 9.0.

 The Roguelike Restoration Project later shut down for good. coredumpcentral.org has resumed maintenance of the fork, and will release new versions if needed.

 Mike's Adventure Game (MAG)

-This Roguelike game, developed by Mike Teixeira between 1986-88, resembles PC-Rogue in appearance, but has a lot more features (though not nearly as complex as NetHack or Crawl).
+This Roguelike game, developed by Mike Teixeira between 1986-88, resembles PC-Rogue in appearance, but has a lot more features (though not nearly as complex as NetHack).
 MAG is known for its difficulty in the beginning of the game, due to the fast need to build your character in the face of tough monsters.